conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 	forward to <local> port 8080
 }
 {% endhighlight %}

-### Room for Improvement
-The line `match response header set "Content-Security-Policy" value "default-src 'none'"` needs to be updated.
-Currently, whenever I try to change this, some part of the website breaks.

 ## Cron
 I am using a cronjob to refresh certificates and reboot httpd as necessary.
 I also use cron to download and apply system/package updates for OpenBSD: